natenka/pyneng-book-en/docs/source/book/14_regex/re_groups.rst

     In [17]: match[2]
     Out[17]: '10.0.12.1'

-Method ``groups`` is used to display all substrings that correspond to groups:
+Method ``groups`` is used to return all substrings that correspond to groups:

 .. code:: python